Eye Care Technology, Associate of Applied Science

-Our eye care technology department consists of three levels of preparation.
-Students may obtain an Occupational Certificate, a Certificate of Technology, or their Associate of Applied Science (AAS) degree.
+The eye care technology program consists of three levels of preparation.
+Students may obtain an Occupational Certificate, a Certificate of Technology, or an Associate of Applied Science (AAS) degree.
 This program is designed to correlate classroom and laboratory experience with clinical experience in ophthalmic offices and clinics.

-After acceptance into the program, the student must have a physical examination by a licensed professional and documentation of updated immunizations.
-A valid Healthcare Provider CPR card must be submitted as well.
+After acceptance into the program, the student must have a physical examination by a licensed professional and submit documentation of updated immunizations as well as a valid Healthcare Provider CPR card.

 Plan of Study

 |OPTS 2441||Ophthalmic Techniques||4|